What is construction estimation?

 In this type of estimate, there is a bid for group components rather than a bid for individual components of the project.

 An example is the assembly of a light switch.
 This assembly includes a gang box, pole switch, a cover plate, wire nuts, and twenty feet of NM-B 12 gauge wire.
-The estimate is prepared by assemblies for the panels, lights, switches, and outlets rather than the determination of these components individually.
+The estimate is prepared by assemblies for the panels, lights, switches, and outlets rather than individually determining these components.
 An electrician installs the assembly.

 Assembly Estimate is also useful for broad assemblies.
 Broad assemblies can be used for preparing an estimate for an entire building and a full warehouse in hours instead of days, unlike the detailed estimate, where the estimator prepares his estimates with the project designs.
 In Assembly Estimate, the estimator prepares his estimates with limited estimates based on preliminary designs.